Explore the medieval world through its art in one of the best preserved medieval cities in Europe

 We offer an extensive programme of research seminars and events which are an invaluable way to engage with different aspects of your subject, along with discussing module themes with your peers, and the staff weekly office hours.

 You'll be part of the vibrant interdisciplinary Humanities Research Centre and as a History of Art student you'll also have access to extensive resources.
-There is a specialist library collection for stained glass and conservation studies at King's Manor, part of the campus in the city.
-You'll be able to attend related lectures, conferences or site visits offered by the Medieval Art and Medievalisms Research School.
+You'll be able to attend related lectures, conferences or site visits offered by the Medieval Art and Medievalisms Research Cluster, and you'll benefit from our close links to the Centre for Medieval Studies.

 You will be based in the Department of History of Art on Campus West.